About Gabriel

 Photo Credit: Patrick Flood for UW Oshkosh

-I am an historian of early America, who teaches at the University of Wisconsin Oshkosh while researching and writing about early American poor relief.
+I am an historian of early America and the United States.
+I teach at the University of Wisconsin-Oshkosh, while researching and writing about early American poor relief and local government.

-I got interested in history by reading Greek mythology and then having awesome history teachers in high school.
-My teachers were wonderful storytellers and that is something I still aspire to be.
+I got interested in history by reading Greek mythology and historical fiction as a child, then learning from a cadre of committed high school History teachers: Messrs.
+Thomas, Granucci, Soward, and Durieux.
+They were wonderful storytellers and that is something I still aspire to be.
 I majored in history in college, though at first it was not at all what I expected.
 I gradually learned that I also enjoyed this more critical, research-oriented kind of history.
 For that I thank my professors at the University of California Berkeley, especially Caroline Cox, to whom I dedicated my book How Welfare Worked in the Early United States: Five Microhistories.

-After several jobs, including file clerk, construction temp, substitute teacher, bookstore clerk, administrative assistant, and park ranger, I earned a Ph.D. at Brandeis University.
+After several jobs, including file clerk, construction laborer, substitute teacher, bookstore clerk, administrative assistant, and park ranger, I earned a Ph.D. at Brandeis University.
 There, a fantastic cohort of students and faculty introduced me to many things, including social history, narrative-style history, and early American poor relief.
-I have been working on that subject ever since, while teaching at several universities, the last decade or more at the University of Wisconsin Oshkosh.
+I have been working on that subject ever since, which led me to want to know more about the mighty municipal governments of the early United States.

-Send me a message using the form below.
-Or get in touch on Twitter.
+Send me a message using the form below or by direct email at loiacong@uwosh.edu.